Robert Sullivan (poet): Early life and education

+Writing and editing

-His wide-ranging work explores dimensions of Māori tradition as well as "contemporary urban experiences, including local racial and social concerns."
+Sullivan's wide-ranging work explores dimensions of Māori tradition as well as "contemporary urban experiences, including local racial and social concerns."
 His writing has a post modern feel and shows acute awareness of important Aotearoa/New Zealand issues while linking them in a complex way back to the cultural past.
-In the poetic narrative Star Waka (1999), for example, Sullivan employs traditional Māori story-telling techniques (oral tradition) in order to link contemporary and traditional topics from Aotearoa/New Zealand with concepts and ideas from a European background.
+For example, in the poetic narrative Star Waka (1999) Sullivan uses traditional Māori story-telling techniques (oral tradition) in order to confront topics from Aotearoa/New Zealand with European concepts within a "critical space of contemporary cultural politics."
 This approach allows him to study the identity relation between Māori and Pākehā within transcultural themes of voyaging, personal and national, of the poet and of Māori.
 In a sense, the poems in Star Waka "themselves function like a waka."
-Star Waka was "lauded for its poetic flair".

-He is "widely seen as one of the most important contemporary Māori poets".
+Together with Albert Wendt and Reina Whaitiri, he has co-edited several important anthologies of Polynesian and Māori poetry.
+For example, the collection Whetu Moana (2002) can be regarded as a pioneering book due to its significance as "the first anthology of contemporary Polynesian poetry in English edited by Polynesians."

+Sullivan works as "one of the editors of the online journal trout since its foundation in 1997."
+Trout is a journal that focuses on "poetry, prose, reviews, interviews, photography and artwork of or about New Zealand and/or Pacific writers and artists."

 Critical reception

+Among Sullivan's eleven books features the bestselling Star Waka (1999), reprinted five times and shortlisted in 2000 for the Montana New Zealand Book Awards.
+Maui: Legends of the Outcast (1997), illustrated by Chris Slane and "one of New Zealand's first graphic novels", was shortlisted for the LIANZA Russell Clark Medal.
+His book-length poem Captain Cook in the Underworld was long-listed for the Montana New Zealand Book Awards in the Poetry Category.
+It was originally commissioned as the libretto for an oratorio by noted composer John Psathas which has been performed at the Wellington and Auckland Town Halls by the New Zealand Symphony Orchestra and the Orpheus Choir of Wellington.
+His first collection, Jazz Waiata, won the PEN (NZ) Best First Book Award, and his children's retelling of Māori myths and legends, Weaving Earth and Sky, illustrated by Gavin Bishop, won the non-fiction category and was Children's Book of the Year in the 2003 New Zealand Post Children's Book Awards.

 Sullivan's Shout Ha! to the Sky (2010) was described by Paula Green in the New Zealand Herald as "a stunning symphony of love, politics, tenderness, confession, sharpness and insight", which "should be in every school library and accompany the journey of any reader drawn to the history and politics of where we come from and who we are".
 She described his collection Cassino (2010), which paid tribute to those who died and fought at the Battle of Monte Cassino during World War II, as again highlighting his "wide-ranging voice" and being "sumptuous in content yet simple in execution".